What is Pill Esophagitis?

 This Really Happened

 A 28-year-old woman was referred to a gastroenterology clinic due to severe chest and back pain and painful, difficult swallowing.
-Her only medical history was acne, for which she was prescribed doxycycline.
-She had taken the doxycycline twice daily, with a small amount of water, right before going to bed for one week prior to development of her current symptoms.
-When the gastroenterology doctors inserted a small camera into her esophagus to evaluate for tissue damage, they discovered multiple ulcerations and inflammation.
+She had been taking doxycycline for acne twice daily with a small amount of water before going to bed for a week prior to the development of her symptoms.
+When the gastroenterology physicians inserted a small camera into her esophagus, they saw multiple ulcers and inflammation.
 She was diagnosed with pill esophagitis related to doxycycline use.
-She was advised to discontinue use of doxycycline, eat a liquid diet, and take medications to help heal the esophageal ulcers.
-She followed these recommendations, and her symptoms resolved completely within four days.
-One month later, a repeat gastrointestinal examination revealed full healing of the esophageal ulcerations.
+She was advised to stop taking doxycycline, eat a liquid diet, and take the medications she was given to help heal the esophageal ulcers.
+She followed these recommendations, and her symptoms resolved completely within 4 days.
+One month later, a gastrointestinal examination showed full healing of the esophageal ulcers (from Kilincalp & Yusael, 2021).